awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 If you want to convert existing MyISAM tables to InnoDB tables, you can use the `ALTER TABLE` command \(for example, `alter table TABLE_NAME engine=innodb;`\)\.
 Bear in mind that MyISAM and InnoDB have different strengths and weaknesses, so you should fully evaluate the impact of making this switch on your applications before doing so\.

-MySQL 5\.1 is no longer supported in Amazon RDS\.
-However, you can restore existing MySQL 5\.1 snapshots\.
-When you restore a MySQL 5\.1 snapshot, the instance is automatically upgraded to MySQL 5\.5\.
+MySQL 5\.1 and 5\.5 are no longer supported in Amazon RDS\.
+However, you can restore existing MySQL 5\.1 and 5\.5 snapshots\.
+When you restore a MySQL 5\.1 or 5\.5 snapshot, the DB instance is automatically upgraded to MySQL 5\.6\.

 ## Storage\-full behavior for Amazon RDS for MySQL<a name="MySQL.Concepts.StorageFullBehavior"></a>